Living in southern France, Jean Pain developed a self-sustaining ecosystem in the 1970s that supplied his home with 100% of the energy needed.

 I can relate to this although or because our own solution is very different.
 But I know what it means to be driven by the quest for self-consistency in your life-style choices, your hobbies, and in the way you work.

-Our heat pump system seems to be natural fit for those living fairly close to renewable sources of energy, such as wind power in Eastern Austria or Northern Germany, and whose premises don’t allow for building traditional heat sources for heat pumps easily.
-In contrast to Jean Pain’s pile a heat pump is attractive for those who just don’t want to deal with processing and storing wood logs or pellets (but who are quite interested in monitoring and control as a hobby, way beyond economical necessities).
+Our ‘water-tank-powered’ heat pump system seems to be natural fit for those living fairly close to renewable sources of energy, such as wind power in Eastern Austria or Northern Germany, and whose premises don’t allow for building traditional heat sources for heat pumps easily.
+In contrast to Jean Pain’s pile a heat pump is attractive for those who just don’t want to deal with processing and storing wood logs or pellets.
 This is a personal choice, but the more rational, the less wood is available within a certain distance from your home.